bestiecollabs/bc/scripts/README.md

   Default: push to main.
 Blocks if not on main, if dirty, or behind origin.
   Hotfix: add -Wrangler to force a Pages production deployment from the working copy.

-- deploy-preview.ps1
-  Creates a preview deployment on project "bc".

 - get-preview.ps1
   Reads seed/state.json for preview_pattern and returns the latest preview URL parsed from Wrangler output.